jonatasbaldin/jonatasbaldin.github.io/about.md

 title: Also known as jojo :)
 ---

 Hi there!
-I'm **Jonatas Baldin** and this is my personal space to share what I'm doing and what I want to do.
+I'm **Jonatas "jojo" Baldin** and this is my personal space to share what I'm doing and what I want to do.

 I'm 25 years old (now I need to remember updating this every year...).
-I was born in Brazil and I'm currently living there, after a period of digital nomadism and living in Cape Town.
+I was born in Brazil, had a period of digital nomadism, lived in Cape Town and now I'm in Berlin 🇩🇪

-I'm a software and infrastructure engineer, focused in Python and Golang.
+I'm a software and infrastructure engineer, focused in Python, Golang and Cloud Native technologies.
 I'm also into coffee, wine, running and plants 🌱

 Besides working, I also **love** giving talks, attending to conferences and even help organizing them.
 You can take look at the communities sections in my [CV]({{ site.url }}/cv.html ).